Polycyclic aromatic hydrocarbon: Human exposure

 Human exposure varies across the globe and depends on factors such as smoking rates, fuel types in cooking, and pollution controls on power plants, industrial processes, and vehicles.
-Developed countries with stricter air and water pollution controls, cleaner sources of cooking (i.e., gas and electricity vs. coal or biofuels), and prohibitions of public smoking tend to have lower levels of PAH exposure, while developing and undeveloped countries tend to have higher levels.
+Developed countries with stricter air and water pollution controls, cleaner sources of cooking (that is, gas and electricity versus coal or biofuels), and prohibitions of public smoking tend to have lower levels of PAH exposure, while developing and undeveloped countries tend to have higher levels.

 Surgical smoke plumes have been proven to contain PAHs in several independent research studies.

 A wood-burning open-air cooking stove.
 Smoke from solid fuels like wood is a large source of PAHs globally.

 Burning solid fuels such as coal and biofuels in the home for cooking and heating is a dominant global source of PAH emissions that in developing countries leads to high levels of exposure to indoor particulate air pollution containing PAHs, particularly for women and children who spend more time in the home or cooking.

 Smog in Cairo.
 Particulate air pollution, including smog, is a substantial cause of human exposure to PAHs.

 Emissions from vehicles such as cars and trucks can be a substantial outdoor source of PAHs in particulate air pollution.
 Geographically, major roadways are thus sources of PAHs, which may distribute in the atmosphere or deposit nearby.
 Catalytic converters are estimated to reduce PAH emissions from gasoline-fired vehicles by 25-fold.

-People can also be occupationally exposed during work that involves fossil fuels or their derivatives, wood-burning, carbon electrodes, or exposure to diesel exhaust.
+People can also be occupationally exposed from using fossil fuels or their derivatives, wood-burning, carbon electrodes, or exposure to diesel exhaust.
 Industrial activity that can produce and distribute PAHs includes aluminum, iron, and steel manufacturing; coal gasification, tar distillation, shale oil extraction; production of coke, creosote, carbon black, and calcium carbide; road paving and asphalt manufacturing; rubber tire production; manufacturing or use of metal working fluids; and activity of coal or natural gas power stations.

 In industrial countries, people who smoke tobacco products, or who are exposed to second-hand smoke, are among the most highly exposed groups; tobacco smoke contributes to 90% of indoor PAH levels in the homes of smokers.
 For the general population in developed countries, the diet is otherwise the dominant source of PAH exposure, particularly from smoking or grilling meat or consuming PAHs deposited on plant foods, especially broad-leafed vegetables, during growth.
 Exposure also occurs through drinking alcohol aged in charred barrels, flavored with peat smoke, or made with roasted grains.
 PAHs are typically at low concentrations in drinking water.